 NULLs are necessary in relational databases, and learning to use them is fundamental to SQL success.
 However, NULLs should also be handled with care, as we explain in this post.
 In relational databases, we don’t always have a value to put in a column.
 For example, suppose we have a table called “persons” that has “first_name”, “last_name”, “birth_date” and “marriage_date” columns.
 What value will we store in the “marriage_date” column for single persons?

 Congratulations!
 Your SQL skills were strong enough to get you that job interview!
-Now, if you only knew what SQL questions and practical exercises a recruiter might ask you to do… In this article, we help you prepare for the SQL and database aspects of a job interview.
+Now, if you only knew what SQL questions and practical exercises a recruiter might ask you to do… This article is meant as a SQL practice for interviews.
+I’ll help you prepare for the SQL and database aspects of your job interview.
 In a previous article, I explained how can you boost your career by learning SQL.
-It opens up opportunities in and out of IT, as this query language is used practically everywhere.

 There are two major camps in the relational database development world: OLTP and OLAP.
 In this post, we consider the differences and similarities of these two systems.
 First of all, both OLTP (on-line transactional processing) and OLAP (on-line analytical processing) are used in business applications, especially — although not exclusively — in data warehousing and analytics.
 Together, they form the two different sides of the analytics/warehousing coin: storing and manipulating the data on one hand and analyzing it on the other.

-You’ve know about using SQL with databases.
+You know about using SQL with databases.
 How does SQL fit in with app development?
+Is there anything like SQL development?
 In this post, we look at the app development process, how it intersects with modeling a database, and what developers can do with SQL outside of their app.
-Obviously, the beginning of this process is defining your app — what it does, who it is for, how it will function and look, etc. Let’s say you’ve done that work already and you’re preparing to start the more detailed stuff.
+Obviously, the beginning of this process is defining your app — what it does, who it is for, how it will function and look, etc.

 Vertabelo Academy is a great place to learn SQL.
 If you’re a complete beginner, it’s best to have an overview of what SQL is, what a database is, and how they work together.
-In this article, you’ll find a quick explanation of all you need to get started with SQL.
-The Database You might have already heard that SQL is used with databases.
+In this article, you’ll find a complete guide to SQL fundamentals.
+SQL Fundamentals: Database Let’s begin our guide to SQL with basic definitions.
+You might have already heard that SQL is used with databases.
 What exactly is a database?
-In the most general sense, it is an organized collection of various kinds of data.

 So you have some SQL skills and you’re looking for a job that will use them.
 What are your options?
 SQL is everywhere, and there’s a huge demand for people with database management skills.
 This is especially the case when companies start implementing Big Data solutions and strategies.
 There’s no arguing that SQL is a must-have skill.
 If you’re already proficient, how can you put your expertise to practical use in the job market?

-Describing a “typical” day for an SQL developer is not easy.
+What is a SQL developer?
+And what does a SQL developer do?
+Describing a “typical” day for a SQL developer is not easy.
 When your daily work is using various technologies to create interesting database-oriented products, very few days are alike!
 Each day brings a new and intriguing challenge.
-Nevertheless, I’ll have a go at explaining what everyday things an SQL developer might do.
-Morning: Arrive at Work The cornerstone of any software engineering endeavor is caffeine, and lots of it.
+Nevertheless, I’ll have a go at explaining what everyday things a SQL developer might do.
+Morning: Arrive at Work What does a SQL developer do after arriving at the office?